sharyxx/kakegurui-dev/README.md

 # kakegurui [in development]

-This is the open-source PHP based non MVC structured scripts!
+This is the open-source PHP based non-MVC console based PHP scripts!

 ### More Improvements